-Earlier in May as the summer days slowly give way to cooler nights and brisk mornings the estate transform from a rolling sea of green leaves to a golden palate of auburn colour.
+Earlier in May as the summer days slowly give way to cooler nights and brisk mornings the estate transforms from a rolling sea of green leaves to a golden palate of auburn colour.
 This signifies the start of the dormancy of the grapevine and the senescence of the leaves.
 To the naked eye it appears as the vineyard is dying, however this couldn't be further from the truth.
 As the above ground part of the vine shuts down the below ground part of the vine starts the growing season again.
 Accumulation of vital nutrients in the root zone, storing of carbohydrates in the roots and extension of the feeding roots is occurring as the vine starts planning for vintage 2021.
-As viticulturalists we assist as we can - spreading organic mulch, aerating soil and planting cover crops to provide crucial organic matter.
+As viticulturalists we assist where we can - spreading organic mulch, aerating soil and planting cover crops to provide crucial organic matter.
 Hand weeding and manual cultivation occurs as required.
-Some think the vineyard is asleep, we know its more alive then ever.
+Some think the vineyard is asleep, we know it's more alive than ever.

 Working with the owners, Steve and Hayley, we’re thankful of another stellar harvest and look forward to sharing the wines with you over the coming years.